oracle-livelabs/university/applied-database-systems/tables-keys-sql/tables-keys-sql.md

     ![click compartment](./images/adb-compartment.jpg " ")

-## Task 2: Connect with SQL Worksheet
+## Task 2: Connect with SQL worksheet

 Although you can connect to your autonomous database from local PC desktop tools like Oracle SQL Developer, you can conveniently access the browser-based SQL Worksheet directly from your Autonomous Data Warehouse or Autonomous Transaction Processing console.